LF-Decentralized-Trust-labs/Naryo/docs/configuration/index.md

   - The **`persistence-spring-mongo`** module enables dynamic configuration loading from MongoDB, based on each domain's model.

 - **JPA**
-    - The **`persistence-spring-jpa`** module enables dynamic configuration loading from PostgreSQL, based on each domain's model.
+    - The **`persistence-spring-jpa`** module enables dynamic configuration loading from the SQL Database of your choice, based on each domain's model.

 ### How is priority handled?
 In order to manage configurations flexibly, Naryo implements a priority system among configuration sources.
 Priority is defined as follows: